2.1 Getting Started with LabTalk

 type "There are $(wks.ncols) columns in the active sheet";

-- Using the mouse, drag and select all lines of script.
-If using keyboard, place the cursor at the beginning of the script, then hold down the Shift key, and use the arrow keys to highlight all lines.
+- Highlight all lines (if using mouse, drag and select all lines of script, or if using keyboard, put cursor at either the beginning or the end of the script, hold Shift key and press up/down arrow keys to select all lines of script).

 The current workbook is Book1